eProsima/vulcanexus/docs/rst/introduction/metapackages.rst

 ----------------

 **Vulcanexus Tools** is focused on helping developers with the introspection and debugging of their system.
-Thus, the `eProsima Fast DDS Monitor <https://fast-dds-monitor.readthedocs.io/en/latest/>`_ and its dependency (`eProsima Fast DDS Statistics Backend <https://fast-dds-statistics-backend.readthedocs.io/en/latest/>`_) are included in order to monitor and diagnose the DDS communication network.
+Thus, the `ROS 2 Monitor <https://fast-dds-monitor.readthedocs.io/en/latest/>`_ and the `ROS 2 Statistics Backend <https://fast-dds-statistics-backend.readthedocs.io/en/latest/>`_ are included in order to monitor and diagnose the *ROS 2* communication network.
-Also, `eProsima Shapes Demo <https://eprosima-shapes-demo.readthedocs.io/en/latest/index.html>`_ is provided as a simple demo to help testing that the communication is successfully established in the system.
+Also, `ROS 2 Shapes Demo <https://eprosima-shapes-demo.readthedocs.io/en/latest/index.html>`_ is provided as a simple demo to help testing that the communication is successfully established in the system.

 .. note::